Mustapha-AJEGHRIR/klee_project_audio/README.md

 # klee_project_audio
-This is an audio project for school (at Centralesupelec) with Klee group's partnership
+This is an audio project for school (at Centralesupelec) with Klee group's partnership.

+# Overview
+This project contains code for an audio gender counter.
+It also contains code to convert the final model into TF-Lite and ONNX.

+The hyper parameter search for the model could be found here : [Wandb](https://wandb.ai/mustapha/klee_project_audio_2/sweeps/82ldadx5?workspace=user-mustapha)

+The Arduino project is abandoned because of the final size of the model that couldn't fit in an Arduino nano 33 BLE's 256 KB available RAM.
+In fact, the TF-Lite Micro in arduino doesn't support LSTM opperations, so I had to unroll the model (90 KB to 300 KB).

 # Usefull refs :
 Please take a look at my [notion reference page](https://admitted-industry-353.notion.site/References-7f4e39f499a04d5bb919e7b8df767b2a)